hexters/hexa-docs/README.md

 ## Installation

 > **Note** <br>
-You need to install the Filament package first.
-You can find the instructions on the official website at [FilamentPHP](https://filamentphp.com).
+First, you need to install the Filament package.
+You can find the installation instructions on the official website at [FilamentPHP](https://filamentphp.com).

-Add the following package repository to your `composer.json` file located in the root of your project.
+Add the repository package below to your `composer.json` file located at the root of your project.
 ```json
 {
     "repositories": {